Broccoli rabe is earthy and slightly bitter. Good olive oil and lots of garlic are all it take to turn this leafy green into a perfect side dish.

 - 1/4 cup (or as needed) water

 To trim the broccoli rabe, first cut off the tough ends of the stems.
-Then, holding a stem with the florets in hand, nick a little piece of the end of the stem with a paring knife and pull the little piece of the stem towards you, peeling the steam partially.
+Then, holding a stem with the florets in hand, nick a little piece of the end of the stem with a paring knife and pull the little piece of the stem towards you, peeling the stem partially.
 Continue working your way around the stem until it is peeled.
 As you peel the stem, some of the large tough outer leaves will also be removed; discard those as well.
 Repeat with the remaining stems.
 Wash the trimmed broccoli rabe in a sinkful of cold water, swishing the stems gently to remove all dirt from between the leaves.
 Let the leaves sit a minute or two undisturbed to allow the dirt to settle to the bottom of the sink, then lift the broccoli rabe from the water with your hands or a large skimmer.
 Drain in a colander.

 Heat the olive oil in a large skillet over medium heat.
 Scatter the garlic over the oil and cook, shaking the pan, until golden brown, about 1 minute.
 Carefully lay the broccoli rabe into the oil, season lightly with salt and 1/4 teaspoon crushed red pepper.
 Stir and toss to distribute the seasonings.